Cathaoirleach

-The cathaoirleach (/kəˈhɪərləx/; Irish for chairperson; plural: Cathaoirligh) is the chair (or presiding officer) of Seanad Éireann, the sixty-member upper house of the Oireachtas, the legislature of Ireland.
-The current cathaoirleach is Fianna Fáil senator Mark Daly, who has held the office since 12 February 2025.
+The Cathaoirleach (/kəˈhɪərləx/; Irish for chairperson; plural: Cathaoirligh) is the chair (or presiding officer) of Seanad Éireann, the sixty-member upper house of the Oireachtas, the legislature of Ireland.
+The Cathaoirleach's deputy is the Leas-Chathaoirleach.

+Mark Daly, a Fianna Fáil senator, has held the office of Cathaoirleach since 12 February 2025.

 Powers and functions

-The cathaoirleach is the sole judge of order, and has a range of powers and functions, namely:
+The Cathaoirleach is the sole judge of order, and has a range of powers and functions, namely: